ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/canary-deployment-using-istio.md

 ./generate-traffic.sh
 ```

 Wait for about 5 minutes and then view trafic distribution graph in kiali.
-Verify that the traffic distribution closely matches the defined weights for each subsets: 80% to `v1` and 20% to `v2`.
+Verify that the traffic is equally distributed between `v1` and `v2` versions of the app.

 ## Clean Up